-For example, security scans, malware identification, security anomaly identification, or file modification are often listed separately, but they mean the same thing.
-File matching is the process of checking whether malware is site present on the file.
-In our experience, it is quite possible that an inconspicuous test can be performed on Sucuri can still mean that malware is found on the site file when scanning in more detail or looking at the individual files.
+Although security scans, malware identification, identification of security anomalies or file changes are often listed separately, they are all the same.
+The comparison of files is used to check whether malware is present on the site .
+In our experience, it can happen that an inconspicuous test at Sucuri can still mean that malware can be found on site , if more detailed scanning is carried out or the individual files are looked at.

 iThemes Security simply uses the API of Sucuri.
-As a result, with both Sucuri and iThemes you get nothing but the free sitecheckwhich can also be found on the Sucuri website.
+As a result, you get both Sucuri and iThemes nothing but the free site checkwhich can also be found on the Sucuri website.

 Differences in blacklist monitoring

-Besides the scans, blacklist monitoring is an important factor, especially for the ranking losses described above.
-Here checks Wordfence according to its own representation only the Google Safe Browsing Status.
-If a website appears here, it is basically already too late.
+In addition to scans, blacklist monitoring is an important factor, especially for the ranking losses described above.
+Here checks Wordfence according to its own presentation only checks the Google Safe Browsing status.
+If a website shows up here, it is basically already too late.
 The website will most likely be thrown out of the search results first. iThemes Security and Sucuri check several blacklists directly here.
-The result is nevertheless identical.
-When the website appears on the blacklists, it is already too late.
-It is precisely to prevent this from happening that these scans are taken.
+The result is still the same.
+If the website appears on the blacklists, it is already too late.
+Exactly to prevent this, these scans are made.

-An extended blacklist check is available at Wordfence only available in the Premium Version.
-Here, the point of spam advertising, which is easy to recognize from the outside and important for Google, is also checked.
+An extended blacklist check is only available Wordfence only available in the Premium Version.
+Here, the point of spam advertising, which can be easily recognized externally and is important for Google, is also checked.

 Low relevance of DNS monitoring

 We consider the features of DNS and SSL monitoring to be of little relevance.
-We are not aware of a single case where DNS changes or SSL changes have been made in order to pursue criminal activities.
+We are not aware of a single case where DNS changes or SSL changes were made in order to investigate criminal activities.

 Conclusion in this category

-The scan quality is difficult to assess and would have to be evaluated by test cases. iThemes Security and Sucuri have better blacklist monitoring.
-However, the scan should be used anyway to prevent it site from ending up on the blacklist.
-In monitoring, the live traffic feature of Wordfence a big plus.
+The scan quality is difficult to judge and would have to be evaluated through test cases. iThemes Security and Sucuri have better blacklist monitoring.
+However, the scan should prevent the site from being blacklisted anyway.
+When it comes to monitoring, the live traffic feature of Wordfence is a big plus.